hatscode/hackers-tools/Writups & blogs/readme.md

+# Cybersecurity Lab Writeups & Blogs

 This folder contains writeups and blogs about cybersecurity labs and challenges.
 Find solutions, walkthroughs, and tips to help you learn and improve your skills.

-- [OverTheWire](https://overthewire.org/wargames/) – Practice wargames and learn security concepts.
+- [OverTheWire](https://github.com/stilla1ex/cybersecurity-lab/tree/main/overthewire) – Practice wargames and learn security concepts.
 - [Hack The Box](https://www.hackthebox.com/) – Explore virtual labs and test your hacking skills.